spacemeshos/POET-OLD/readme.md

 ### Overview
 - POET stands for Proofs Of Elapsed Time.
 It is a.k.a. proofs of sequential work.
 The Spacemesh POET service is a public Internet service that provides verifiable proofs of elapsed time
 - It is designed to work together with Spacemesh Proofs Of Space Time (POST) commitments to provide NIPSTs - non-interactive proofs of space time
+- Note that this POET project is not related to Intel POET in any way

 THIS IS A PRE-REVIEW PUBLIC DRAFT